Application Deadline: To Be Announced

 - the proposed preliminary studies or preparations are both necessary and sufficient for the design and submission of the full-scale, multi-center clinical study

 - the team of investigators at each study site are defined

-- If invited, a full Planning Grant application must be received by February 1, 2014.
+- If invited, a full Planning Grant application must be received by a date to be determined.

 Unfunded applications may be revised and resubmitted in a subsequent Planning Grant cycle but should include a one-page introduction summarizing specific changes made in response to the previous critique.
 The competiveness of revised applications will be considered in the context of the other submissions received that cycle.